Hakben/Wireframes_Blog_App/readme.txt

-this is the first line
+This is the first line
-this is the second line
+This is the second line
-this a third line
-this is a last change